capitalone/datacompy/docs/source/snowflake_usage.rst

 or the as the names of full names of valid snowflake tables, which we will process into Snowpark dataframes.

-SFTableCompare Object Setup
+SnowflakeCompare Object Setup
 ---------------------------------------------------
-There are two ways to specify input dataframes for ``SFTableCompare``
+There are two ways to specify input dataframes for ``SnowflakeCompare``

 Provide Snowpark dataframes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^